-- Respect the sacredness of this region.
-Acknowledge and celebrate the indigenous history of this location on the Mississippi River near the site of the confluence (Bdote) with the Minnesota River. - 2.
-Preserve and sustain the ecological functions of these parks by managing and enhancing the critical habitat area, and support the ecological resilience of these parks as they adapt to a changing climate. - 3.
-Upgrade park facilities for public use (bathrooms, signage, trails, lighting), improve safety features, and add
+- 1. Respect the sacredness of this region.
+Acknowledge and celebrate the indigenous history of this location on the Mississippi River near the confluence (Bdote) with the Minnesota River. - 2.
+Preserve and sustain the ecological functions of these parks by managing and enhancing habitat area (using the natural resource inventory and management plan as a basis), and support the ecological resilience of these parks as they adapt to a changing climate. - 3.
+Recommend and enhance pedestrian and multi-modal connections to and within the parks, in order to draw regional and local users to the park space.

-- new recreational opportunities to encourage healthy active lifestyles for all ages in balance with the "natural" character of the park. - 4.
-Recommend and enhance pedestrian and multi-modal connections to draw regional and local users to the park space. - Support partnerships with organizations who assist in bringing new user groups to the park and river, and continue to manage the park for the use of all metropolitan area residents.
+- 4. Upgrade park facilities for public use (bathrooms, signage, trails, lighting), improve safety features, and add new recreational opportunities to encourage healthy active lifestyles for all ages in balance with the "natural" character of the park. - 5.
+Support partnerships with organizations who assist in bringing new user groups to the park and river, and continue to manage the park for the equitable use of all metropolitan area residents.